mikesmallhelp/wacat/README.md

 - detects HTTP errors (for example HTTP 500 errors) between browser and server
 - detects error strings from the web pages
-  - you give error strings in a parameter file
+  - you give the error strings in a parameter file
 - can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)
-- can test only links, this could be used in the smoke testing of your application
+- can test only links, this could for example be used in the smoke testing of your application
 - supports some authentication scenarios
   - you give authentication configuration in a JSON file